alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 The diagrams presents and exemplifies a search process when paginated by 10-items in each page.
 The meaning of the diagram:

-- When we use a paginated web servive, usually it is implemented by augmenting both resquests and response with extra information for *pagination control*
+- When we use a paginated web service, usually it is implemented by augmenting both requests and response with extra information for *pagination control*.
-- This pagination is usually the presence or absence of a *pagination token* — usually a simple natural number.
+- This pagination control is usually the presence (or a meaningful selective absence) of a *pagination token* — usually a simple natural number.
-- At the first call, invoking the search service, we do not augment our request with a pagination token: its absence will be interpreted by the server as begin.
+- At the first call, invoking the search service, we do not augment our request with a pagination token: its absence will be interpreted by the server as the begin of the search.
-- The server will provide paginated results, together with the pagination token for continuing, and the client program keppes re-issuing the request with the accordingly updated pagination token having received in the former response.
+- The server will provide paginated results, together with the pagination token for continuing, and the client program keeps re-issuing the request with including also the accordingly updated pagination token having received in the former response.
 - If the server reaches the last items in the actual phase of the paginated search, then it does not include a pagination token in its response.
-- The client program detects this as an end of the search (and the pagination process), and ceases to re-issuse the request, and informs the user about thee completion of the task.
+- The client program detects this absence of pagination token as an end of the search (and the pagination process): it ceases to re-issue the request, and informs the user about thee completion of the task.

 ## Usage